 “A legal education can open doors to a variety of careers”

-Soledad Atienza is the Vice Dean of International Relations and the Director of IE Law School’s Bachelor of Laws.
+Soledad Atienza is the Dean of IE Law School.
 She graduated from the Universidad CEU San Pablo with a degree in law.
 She holds a master’s degree in European law from the Europa Institut of the Üniversität des Saarlandes and a doctorate in social sciences from IE University.
 Soledad advocates for adapting legal teaching methodologies for the training of future lawyers.
 She is also a senior advisor to the Academic and Professional Development Committee of the International Bar Association, as well as co-director of the Pérez Llorca/IE Chair for Commercial Law.